NikVetr/polylines/README.md

 The only new arguments are:

 - `complex`: bool, {T, F}, when set to T it draws the polygon as is, when set to F it performs the conversion to a simple polygon
+- `draw_overlap`: bool, {T, F}, when set to T it draws additional lines over the simple polygon to simulate depth during self-intersection, when set to F it does not
+- `simple_via_quads`: bool, {T, F}, when set to T it merges quadrilaterals to obtain the simple polygon
 - `draw_indiv`: bool, {T, F}, when set to T we draw all those quadrilaterals individually, when set to F we only draw a single polygon

 ### Examples